qeeqbox/falcon/README.md

 ## Disclaimer\Notes
 - Please patch your systems ASAP
-- All exploits are posted here as python script for educational purposes
+- All exploits will be posted here as python scripts
+- Some exploits might have external write-ups (please check Resources or search about them)